w3f/polkadot-wiki/docs/maintain-guides-how-to-create-offline-transaction.md

 ### Installation

-Assume you have installed both nodeJS and npm, you can run the following command:
+We assume you have installed [NodeJS with npm](https://nodejs.org).
+Run the following command:

 ```
 npm install -g @polkadot/api-cli